CodecoolKRK20172/java-dynamic-array-jarqprog/README.md

 # Dynamic array dojo

-Dojo to practice the dynamic array data structure.
-Your goal is to make all test pass!
+For fun - how to use the null value :P